-SMS meal: meal combining staple food, main dish, and side dish; DRIs-J: Dietary Reference Intakes for Japanese 2020 align with a previous study on Japanese adults aged 40- 59 years, which estimated the frequency of meals using more than one serving from the Japanese food guide spinning top.8 That study demonstrated that only 25.1% of all participants consumed SMS meals \geq 1.75 times/d.
-In contrast, in Japanese studies and surveys, 39.5%-58.7% of the total participants self-reported consuming SMS meals at least twice a day, almost every day.^{14,26-31} These data suggest that the number of people who consume SMS meals is lower than their self-assessment.
+We observed that only 22.7% of the total individuals consumed SMS meals at least twice daily.
+Our results are consistent with a previous study on Japanese adults aged 40-59 years who assumed the frequency from dietary data using more than one serving of the Japanese food guide spinning top.8 That study demonstrated that only 25.1% of all participants consumed SMS meals \geq 1.75 times/d.
+In contrast, in Japanese studies and surveys, 39.5%-58.7% of the total participants self-reported consuming SMS meals at least twice a day, almost every day.^{14,26-31} These data suggest that the number of people who could consume SMS meals is lower than their self-assessment.
 Our findings emphasized the need for further policies to improve the frequency of SMS meals.
-To our knowledge, this is the first study to elucidate the details of meal component combinations of staple food, main dish, and side dish in adult participants.
+To our knowledge, this is the first study to elucidate the details of combinations of staple food, main dish, and side dish in the meal consumed by adult participants.